 The Output window displays the progress of the deployment.
-Any PBLs referenced in the application are compiled into PBD files.
+PowerBuilder compiles PBLs into PBD files when they contain DataWindow, Query, or Pipeline objects that are referenced in the application.
 The application and its supporting files are deployed to the location specified in the Output Path field on the General page.

 Among the files deployed is a file with the name appname.exe.config, where appname is the name of your application.
 This file is a .NET configuration file that defines application settings.
 For a sample configuration file that includes database configuration settings for an ADO.NET connection, see the chapter on ADO.NET in Connecting to Your Database.
-The sample shows how to configure tracing in the appname.exe.config file, as shown in "Runtime errors" on page 224.
+The sample shows how to configure tracing in the appname.exe.config file, as shown in "Runtime errors" on page 252.